Samit Basu

 Samit Basu (born 14 December 1979) is an Indian novelist and filmmaker whose body of work includes science fiction, fantasy and superhero novels, children's books, graphic novels, short stories, and a Netflix film.
 His most recently published novel is The City Inside, an anti dystopian near future science fiction novel set in Delhi and published by Macmillan imprint Tordotcom.
 Its previous Indian edition Chosen Spirits, published 2020, was shortlisted for the JCB Prize for Literature.

 He currently lives and works in Delhi and Mumbai, India.

 Biography

 Born 14 December 1979 in a Bengali family, Basu grew up in Calcutta, where he studied at Don Bosco School, and later Presidency College, Kolkata, where he obtained a degree in economics.
 He dropped out of the Indian Institute of Management Ahmedabad to write The Simoqin Prophecies and then went on to complete a course in broadcasting and documentary film-making at the University of Westminster, London.
+His sister is Sayoni Basu, co-founder of Duckbill Books.